ohshitgorillas/ReducedReachKBLayer/README.md

 This makes for effective use of critical functions while also navigating with the mouse or with the right-handed navigation functions under the layer.

 ### Compatibility
 This layout works with most traditional keyboards (non-ortholinear) that are 60% or larger.
+The functions may be easily mapped onto any alternative international layouts.

 This project is incompatible with most HHKB-style keyboards that have Ctrl in the Caps Lock position.
 Some HHKB-style keyboards may offer a dedicated left-hand function key that could be used instead, however, the ergonomics are optimized for the key in the traditional Caps Lock position.